Cut (Unix): Examples

-Option -d specified a single character delimiter (in the example above it is a colon) which serves as field separator.
+Option -d specifies a single character delimiter (in the example above it is a colon) which serves as field separator.
 Option -f which specifies range of fields included in the output (here fields range from five till the end).
 Option -d presupposes usage of option -f.

 To output the third field of each line using space as the field delimiter: